scicloj/tablecloth/README.md

 The old documentation was written in RMarkdown and is kept under [docs/old/](./docs/old/).

 Documentation contains around 600 code snippets which are run during build.
-There are two source files:
+There are three relevant source files:

 * [README-source.md](./README-source.md) for README.md
 * [notebooks/index.clj](./notebooks/index.clj) for the detailed documentation